 - Restart devices or reset network settings if necessary to clear up interference.

-- Consider upgrading to a mesh network or adding extenders for better coverage.
+- Consider upgrading to a mesh network or adding business wireless access points for better coverage.

 - If signal problems persist, collect information from your network monitoring tools to pinpoint the issue.